Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 Immediately after your BBL

 The incisions where the cannula entered may drain fluids for several days.
-You will wear special garments provided by Dr. Gruber for several weeks.
+You will wear special garments provided by Dr. Gruber or Dr. Hamwi for several weeks.

 When the anesthesia wears off, you may have some pain.
 If the pain is extreme or long-lasting, contact our office.
 You will also have some swelling after the surgery.
 In some cases, this swelling will remain for weeks or even months.